3mdeb/conferences/2023-qubesos-summit-trenchboot-aem-status.md

 **Hardware selection for P2 (legacy boot, Intel, TPM2.0)**

-- Legacy BIOS (or in reality - proper CSM support in UEFI firmware)
+- Legacy boot support (such as proper CSM support in UEFI firmware)
 - TPM2.0 discrete module
 - TXT supported by the CPU
 - TXT supported by the PCH